cascax/persistent-cookiejar/README.md

 Package cookiejar implements an in-memory RFC 6265-compliant http.CookieJar.

-This implementation is a fork of github.com/juju/persistent-cookiejar.
+This implementation is a fork of github.com/juju/persistent-cookiejar which supports encrypting cookie values when dumping the cookies to persistent storage.

 The juju/persistent-cookiejar is a fork of net/http/cookiejar which also implements methods for dumping the cookies to persistent storage and retrieving them.